 Inspirational stories of miracles, saints, and martyrs circulated and were written down by early Christians.
 “Synaxarion” refers to the collection of commemorations of Christian saints for each day of the church calendar.
 Generations of Christians have looked to esteemed saints and martyrs for inspiration and intercession.
 Different language-traditions including Greek, Armenian, Georgian, Gǝʿǝz (Ethiopic), and Arabic, order these narratives according to their appropriate days, serving either as brief reminders of individual saints or to relate in more detail a saint’s acts or miracles.
 A great many of the same stories appear across these languages and on the same days, but each language-tradition also includes some of its own unique saints.

 The synaxarion, as transmitted in any of the language-traditions mentioned above, offers students of a particular language, and students of the saints generally, a hoard of reading-material.
 In his introduction Mathews briefly notes the opportunities those of the former group might avail themselves of in this new volume, and those opportunities will keep growing as the Maxwell Institute publishes subsequent volumes to fill out the rest of the year.
 Not all saints have a long vita, martyrdom, or encomium, but for those who do, their shorter synaxarion narrative may be a kind of foretaste or pretrial for the longer text.
 Synaxarion selections often focus on interesting bits that for this or that reason might easily hold our attention, but they also present enough lexical and syntactic variety to be instructive for language learners, yet without being too overwhelming in length.
 Selections from the synaxarion may even serve as a kind of chrestomathy with some appropriate helps (grammatical notes, glossaries, and/or translations).
-I have experimented with just this kind of arrangement more than once using the older PO volumes,3 and in the book itself, this new English translation may serve as a guide throughout the whole text for Armenian students.
+I have experimented with just this kind of arrangement more than once using the older PO volumes, ((See here and here, for example.)) and in the book itself, this new English translation may serve as a guide throughout the whole text for Armenian students.

 For those learning classical Armenian, and now for readers of English, the synaxarion, in whole or in excerpts, allows inductive reading that can be very memorable for the sometimes bizarre and outlandish events it includes, such as extreme tolerance to tortures or a decapitated martyr’s head that continues to talk.
-Horace famously included among a poet’s goals the giving of delight (delectare) to hearers and readers and speaking pleasing things (iucunda…dicere) to them4.
+Horace famously included among a poet’s goals the giving of delight (delectare) to hearers and readers and speaking pleasing things (iucunda…dicere) to them ((Ars Poetica 333-334.)).
 In some sense, hagiographers—including the compilers of a synaxarion—also share in these goals with other goals beside.
 The words “delight” and “pleasing” may seem incongruous for narratives that are so full of malicious antagonism resulting in blood and gore.
 But these texts, as they are read and considered, do move the reader’s senses in memorable ways.
 They produce an effect that can stay with the reader, and that was almost certainly why these stories were penned in the first place and later collected together.
 That effect manifests differently in different readers.
 For students of classical Armenian, at least, the effect can include more easily remembering certain phrases and sentences in the language they are studying.
 Readers with an interest in hagiography who may have less inclination to study classical Armenian are of different kinds, and the “delight” and “pleasing things” that may come from reading these firstfruits of the English version of the Armenian synaxarion also vary, whether they have turned to these texts as a spiritual or academic exercise, or both.

 As mentioned above, I have previously included numerous excerpts from the Armenian synaxarion in posts at hmmlorientalia, giving the Armenian, and either Bayan’s French translation or my own English translation.
 For January, at least, I am glad to have Mathews’ translation available, as other readers will also be.
 We can look forward to the same for the other months.